jlobue10/ALLY_Nobara_stuff/README.md

 sudo dnf install *.rpm
 ```

-Only do either of these two installation methods if you simply must try out these fixes for the ROG ALLY running Nobara.
-GloriousEggroll is aware of the patches and will hopefully incorporate into the next kernel release.
-The audio fix will likely still need to be run from here.
+Only do either of these two installation methods if you simply must try out these fixes for the ROG ALLY running Nobara, sooner rather than later.
+GloriousEggroll is aware of the patches and will hopefully incorporate them into the next kernel release.
+The audio fix will likely still need to be run from here or elsewhere though.

 ## **Audio Fix**